rgparkins/elastic-search-setup/README.md

 # To do's

+1. Use directories to tidy up
-1. Check if the volume setup is correct for elastic search
+2. Check if the volume setup is correct for elastic search
-2. Can kibana run on all master nodes?
+3. Can kibana run on all master nodes?
-3. Multiple regions?
+4. Multiple regions?
-4. Route 53 dns creation to master nodes
+5. Route 53 dns creation to master nodes
-5. If more than 1 master node we need an ELB
+6. If more than 1 master node we need an ELB